TatuLund/vaadin-create23/README.md

 ### Backend

 The backend module features data access layer using Hibernate with a concise utility class for running queries in session and transaction, which is used by DAOs.
 There are couple of Service classes that are using by the presenters in the UI module.
 The backend also has RedisPubSubService, which is used by EventBus.
-There is set of unit tests verifying the main functionalities.
+There is a set of unit tests verifying the main functionalities.

 ### Automated testing